9431 Alderbury St, Cypress, CA 90630

 Long-Term

-It’s more likely that dependence will form if the drug is used for a prolonged time and taken in higher doses than recommended.
-If drug use suddenly stops, a range of withdrawal symptoms will begin.
+Physical Dependence: It’s more likely that dependence will form if the drug is used for a prolonged time and taken in higher doses than recommended.
+If drug use suddenly stops, tramadol withdrawal symptoms will begin.

-The side effects of tolerance and dependence may ultimately lead to an addiction.
+Addiction: The side effects of tolerance and dependence may ultimately lead to tramadol addiction.
 Addiction is when there is a change in behavior due to biochemical changes in the brain after extended substance abuse.

 Serotonin Syndrome